Leo J. Reitmeyer - United States Navy

 I definitely saw four planes shot down.

-One fell on the boat deck of the Curtiss and burst into flames; one dropped bomb
+One fell on the boat deck of the Curtiss and burst into flames; one dropped a bomb

 close to the stern of the Medusa and immediately thereafter disintegrated as the